kaman7582/esp32_bl/README.md

 #step3: connect wifi to the gw

-#step4: download the one line audio stream and transfer to my bl headset
+#step4: download the on-line audio stream and transfer to my bl headset